Project Details

 Founded in the late 1800s, Wagner College has been a staple of the eastern Long Island community for well over a century.
 Boasting a picturesque campus sprawling across 38 acres, the institution provides unparalleled views of the vibrant New York Harbor, the iconic Manhattan skyline, the majestic Verrazano Bridge, and the expansive Atlantic Ocean.

-Wagner College worked with Acrymax and Alpine Painting & Restoration to undertake a facade restoration project in 2022, to address the deterioration of its Student Union Building.
-The upper portion of the wall system was showing extensive surface degradation, including mold growth, hairline cracks, and spalling.
-The lower brick facade suffered from water infiltration and efflorescence staining despite the college’s previous repointing efforts.
+Wagner College worked with Acrymax and Alpine Painting & Restoration to undertake a facade restoration project in 2022 to address the deterioration of its Student Union Building.
 The college chose Acrymax’s flexible coating systems for their performance and compatibility with various substrates to manage these concerns, preserving the building’s integrity and aesthetic appeal.

 Wagner College began the building restoration project for its Student Union Building in 2022.
 Acrymax was tasked with preserving the structural integrity and returning this architecture to its original prime.
 The college partnered with Alpine Painting & Restoration to implement the coating systems.